Bandit Scanner Reference

 Bandit step configuration

-The recommended workflow is to add an Bandit step to a Security Tests or CI Build stage and then configure it as described below.
-You can also configure Banditscans programmatically by copying, pasting, and editing the YAML definition.
+The recommended workflow is to add a Bandit step to a Security or Build stage and then configure it as described below.

 Scan Mode